dzuk-mutant/hundred-rabbits-themes-elm/README.md

 # Hundred Rabbits themes

-Decode and use themes that conform to the [Hundred Rabbits theme](https://github.com/hundredrabbits/Themes) spec.
+Decode theme files and use themes that conform to the [Hundred Rabbits theme framework](https://github.com/hundredrabbits/Themes) in your application.